What It Means to Be a Lay Woman in the World

 I mean a lack of awareness and intentional involvement that leads to a person’s presence having no real effect or impact — as if they were not even there.
 Like salt that has lost its saltiness, or a lamp lit and placed under a bushel basket (see Matthew 5:14–15).

-This is what I mean by withdrawal: a way of being — or of having become — in which your presence no longer produces what it is meant to produce, not only in the lives of others, but also in your own life.
+And this is what I mean by withdrawal: a way of being — or of having become — in which your presence no longer produces what it is meant to produce, not only in the lives of others, but also in your own life.

 There is also a spiritual dimension to this.
 Where Christian presence is lived intentionally, that portion of the world no longer belongs to evil — not that it ever truly did, but it is reclaimed visibly for God.
 When such presence is absent or ineffective, the world is left unchanged.